libremfg/rhize-docs/content/concepts/architecture/data-hub.md

   parent = "arch"
 +++

-# What is a Data Hub Architecture?

-A data hub architecture is a centralized platform or infrastructure that serves as a hub for collecting, integrating, storing, and processing data from various sources within an organization.
+A _data hub architecture_ is a centralized platform or infrastructure that serves as a hub for collecting, integrating, storing, and processing data from various sources within an organization.
 It provides a unified view of data and enables seamless data sharing and analysis across different systems and applications.
 In the context of manufacturing digitalization, a data hub architecture can help address several challenges:

 1. Data Integration: Manufacturing facilities generate data from various sources, such as production equipment, sensors, supply chain systems, and quality control processes.
 A data hub architecture can integrate data from disparate sources, normalize it, and provide a consistent format, making it easier to analyze and gain insights from the data.